00AbhiChaunhan00/Wavecon-5G-Business-Impact-Analysis/README.md

 - Migrate P7 customers to P1 or P11 using time-bound incentives.
 - Review low-performing plans and simplify the overall plan portfolio.
 - Monitor revenue, ARPU, active users and churn together.
-- Create city-specific strategies for underperforming markets.
+- Create city-specific strategies for underperforming markets

 ---